DominicMaas/Graphics/README.md

 - [Project Tital](https://github.com/DominicMaas/ProjectTitan) A rewrite of SpaceChunks but in Vulkan (as a learning exercise to understand Vulkan).
 - [Project Apollo](https://github.com/DominicMaas/Apollo) Another game of some sorts, never really finished.
 Ideas used in this project are incoroperated into Vesta.

+Eventually the goal is for all these games to be WebGPU and WebAssembly compatable, so they may be played in the browser.
+This is probably only going to happen late 2021 when browser support is stablised.

 ## Vesta

 A light game engine that wraps around WGPU.
 Is extended when I need new features.
 Supports 2D and 3D games.